IBM/tririga-envizi-appconnect-flows/README.md

 ### Adding Accounts

-Before importing the flow to AppConnect, add Accounts for SFTP and HTTP connectors.
+Before importing the flow to AppConnect, add Accounts for "Amazon S3" and "HTTP" connectors.
 While adding the HTTP connector account, include credentials for the Tririga user which can consume the OSLC API.

 - Navigate to Catalog section of the AppConnect instance
 <img width="960" alt="Create Account 1" src="https://media.github.ibm.com/user/375131/files/eb8b5a00-eb1d-11ec-8401-35b47d561ce4">